inloop/image-picker/README.md

 4. [ok] blur/unblur camera cell video layer when capture session is interrupted, failed or app goes to background/unactive
 5. add public API for recording videos
 6. add public API for enabling/disabling live photos
-7. add public API for setting if taken pictures should be saved in camera roll or just directly provided through delegate
+7. [ok] add public API for setting if taken pictures should be saved in camera roll or just directly provided through delegate
 8. when user denies access to camera, don't show camera cell or show that access is denied
 9. implement image pre-caching based on visible rectangle bounds